About Heather Farris >

 So we created a board called ‘Newborn swaddle tips,’ and there is a description in that as well.
 We pinned a couple of pins that are related to newborn swaddle tips to that board.

 The second way people are searching for swaddle things on Pinterest is for actual swaddles.
-So we created a second board unde the same topic for the ‘Best swaddle blankets.’
-This board is product-focussed, whereas ‘Newborn swaddle tips’ is awareness-focused.
+So we created a second board under the same topic for the ‘Best swaddle blankets.’
+This board is product-focused, whereas ‘Newborn swaddle tips’ is awareness-focused.

 So we are capturing people in two very different phases of their journey, and we are serving them with our content on this platform.
 We are making them aware of our products, and therefore, hopefully, they will follow us on Pinterest, click to the profile or our shop and shop there.